 An electronic piano laboratory is also available for student use and instruction.
 The facility includes ten full-keyboard units with MIDI, a master keyboard with extensive sequencing and orchestration capabilities, an integrated computer and sound system, and music notational and display devices.
 The lab is our primary instructional facility for all group piano classes and is used as a training facility for students learning to teach group piano.

 Augustana students have been successful in competitions at the regional and national levels.
 Recent graduates currently pursue advanced degrees and/or teach piano across the nation.

 The goal of the applied area for non-majors is to help students acquire piano skills that will help them in their future musical careers, regardless of the specific area they intend to enter.
-In fact, all students seeking a music degree from Augustana must successfully complete the department piano proficiency exams designed for either vocal (see second sheet) or instrumental (see second sheet) majors.
+In fact, all students seeking a music degree from Augustana must successfully complete the department piano proficiency exams designed for either vocal or instrumental majors.
 This includes skills in sight-reading, improvisation, harmonization, technique, keyboard theory (scales. chords and progressions), transposition, repertoire, and accompanying.
 Students normally take four terms of piano for credit designed to complete the piano proficiency curriculum, including two terms of piano classes and two terms of applied piano.